eduardstan/eduardstan.github.io/_pages/about.md

 Hi, and thanks for landing by! :wave:

-I'm a scientist living amidst computer science and mathematics.
+I'm a scientist living amidst Computer Science and Mathematics.

 My curiosity combined with the quest for fundamental understanding has led me to pursue a PhD in Mathematics after my prior studies in Computer Science.